• Europes biggest bike selection

 Do different bike parts need cleaning in different ways?

-Before we start speaking about how to clean bike parts, it is important to understand that different parts require different cleaning processes.
-For example you cannot clean brakes in the same way as you clean a frame.
+Before we discuss how to clean bike parts, it is important to understand that different parts require different cleaning processes.
+For example, brakes cannot be cleaned in the same way as frames.

 How to clean bike parts

-Now for the exciting part, let us start telling you how to clean bike parts.
-This is what we recommend having.
+Now for the exciting part: Let us start telling you how to clean bike parts.
+We recommend this.

 • Bike wash